Unbiased Supervised Contrastive Learning: Experimental setup

 \subsubsection{ImageNet-100}

 For ImageNet-100 we employ the ResNet50 architectures~\citep{he2015deep}.
-We use SGD as optimizer with a weight decay of $10^{-4}$ and momentum of $0.9$, with a an initial learning rate of $0.1$ and a cosine decay policy.
-We train for 500 epochs.
-We train for 100 epochs, and we decay the learning rate by a factor of $0.1$ every 30 epochs.
+We use SGD as optimizer with a weight decay of $10^{-4}$ and momentum of $0.9$, with an initial learning rate of $0.1$.
+We train for 100 epochs with a batch size of 512, and we decay the learning rate by a factor of $0.1$ every 30 epochs.